GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 ### Exercise 1
 a) [Download](https://github.com/GeowazM/The-Network-of-UNESCO-Sites-Changes-and-Patterns-visualized-with-Cartograms/blob/main/data/Download_data_Network-of-UNESCO-Sites_HIS-GIS.zip) the data and open all files in QGIS.
 You can find a [quick tutorial here](https://www.youtube.com/watch?v=DApNlu2-dp4) (1 min). <br>
 b) Take care about the project [coordinate reference system (CRS)](https://www.worldatlas.com/geography/world-map-robinson-projection.html).
 Set a equal-area projection, i.e. [World Robinson](http://epsg.io/54030) (EPSI: 54030). <br>
-c) Your data should look like the map in figure 1.
-Have a look to the World Heritage Site "*Tasmanien Wilderness*".
+c) Find the World Heritage Site "*Tasmanien Wilderness*".
 Have a look into the attribute table.

 #### I. When was the designation of the "*Tasmanian Wilderness*"?
 #### II.
 How many hectares is covered by the "*Tasmanian Wilderness*"?